FREE delivery in the contiguous US!

 Hats off to the generation that views margarine tubs and whipped topping containers as the perfect receptacles for leftovers.
 If you were sent home with tasty treats from a recent family gathering, you can recycle the plastic bottles and containers that held them.
 Clean out any remaining food bits before adding them to your bin—recycling centers don’t accept contaminated materials.

-4. Baking Tins & Metal Cans
+4. Baking Tins and Metal Cans

 Did you host any holiday meals at your home this year?
 All those cans that held pumpkin puree, cranberries, and green beans can be recycled.
 The same is true for disposable pie tins and baking pans.
 (Just make sure to clean them first.)